interrogator/corpkit/README.md

 > Because I kept building new tools and functions for my linguistic research, I decided to put them together into `corpkit`, a simple toolkit for working with parsed and structured linguistic corpora.
 >
 > **Right now, I'm in the middle of putting together a GUI version of the tool.
 This resides as pure Python in `corpkit/corpkit-gui.py`.
 There is also a zipped up version of an OSX executable in `./-corpkit-v.v.tar.gz`.
-These are undocumented and probably fairly unstable.
-For now, some screenshots can be seen in the [Key features](#key-features) section.**
+For now, there's a user guide over [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/interrogator/corpkit/master/user_guide.html), and some screenshots can be seen in the [Key features](#key-features) section.**

 <!-- MarkdownTOC -->